vvainola/buildcache/README.md

   return args
 end

+function get_relevant_env_vars ()
+  -- There are no environment variables that affect the program result. return {}
+end

 function get_compiler_id (args)
   -- We use the full path to the executable as a program identifier. return args[0]